Institute for Nuclear and Particle Astrophysics (INPA) at LBNL

 Location: Sessler Conference Room – 50A-5132 [Hybrid and In-Person]

-Speaker: Jacob Robnik (UC Berkeley)
+Speaker: Jakob Robnik (UC Berkeley)

 Title: Feasible MCMC in high-dimensional parameter spaces